The Mission of #FIRSTLikeAGirl

 - Partnered with 15 FIRST teams to distribute 5,000 buttons at both the Houston and St. Louis Championships

 - June 2017, launched a dedicated Twitter account @firstlikeagirl

-Since then, more teams have produced videos and even more are on their way.
-We are looking for more partners to help expand our reach and encourage more girls to get involved with all levels of FIRST by mentoring, sponsoring, hiring and encouraging girls in STEM!
+We look forward to partnering with more teams to help expand our reach and encourage more girls to get involved with all levels of FIRST by mentoring, sponsoring, hiring and encouraging girls in STEM!